-Summary of 2012 PDP Activities and Results
+Summary of 2015 Arizona PDP Activities and Results:

-Context and Overview
+Context and Overview:

-The Arizona sustainable agriculture professional development program (PDP) strives to help Extension, NRCS and non-governmental agricultural education professionals understand and apply the principles of economic viability, environmental safety and public awareness in the production and marketing of food, energy and fiber products.
+The Arizona sustainable agriculture professional development program (PDP) strives to help Extension, NRCS, and non-governmental agricultural education professionals understand and apply the principles of economic viability, environmental safety, and public awareness in the production and marketing of food, energy and fiber products.
 The Arizona PDP focuses on SARE goals and programs.
 The PDP program also encourages professionals to conduct research and education programs that will help build sustainable agricultural systems in Arizona.

-Activities and Methods
+Activities and Methods:

 - Conduct two sustainable agriculture-related workshops or seminars

-- Create and publish one sustainable agriculture bulletin
+- Create or update one Extension bulletin

 - Encourage the development and implementation of sustainable agriculture research and educational programs in Arizona